Back to workCase study

 Outcomes

-- Improved Core Web Vitals on key landing routes and reduced client bundle size.
+- Improved Core Web Vitals on key routes and reduced client JavaScript payload.